arnodel/golua/quotas.md

 }
 ```

-The runtime makes sure that any userdata that implements `runtime.Prefinalizer`
+The runtime makes sure that any userdata that implements
-interface will have its `Prefinalize` method called unconditionally.
-Of course
+`runtime.ResourceReleaser` interface will have its `ReleaseResources` method
-it is important that the code in those methods consumes as little resources as
+called unconditionally.
+Of course it is important that the code in those
-possible.
+methods consumes as little resources as possible.

 ## How to implement the safe execution environment